alexrecarey/khepri-f2f/README.md

-# Infinity Face Off, an Infinity the Game N4 expected wounds calculator
+# Infinity Face Off
+### an Infinity the Game N4 expected wounds calculator

 [Infinity Face Off](https://khepri.netlify.app) is small web app that allows players of Infinity the Game to quickly calculate the expected outcome